Pakistan International Airlines Flight 705

 Pakistan International Airlines Flight 705 (PK705) was a Boeing 720 airliner that crashed while descending to land at Cairo International Airport on 20 May 1965.
 Of the 127 passengers and crew on board, all but 6 were killed.

+The crash was the deadliest aviation disaster to occur in Egypt at the time, and is now the third-deadliest.
+It is also the deadliest aviation disaster involving the Boeing 720.

 Accident

 Flight 705 on 20 May 1965 was an inaugural flight between Karachi, Pakistan and London, United Kingdom and was carrying distinguished guests and journalists among the 114 passengers.
 The aircraft was scheduled to stop at Dhahran in Saudi Arabia, Cairo and then Geneva before completing its journey to London.
 As the aircraft was on final approach to Cairo International Airport, the pilot reported problems with the flaps; shortly thereafter, the aircraft crashed southeast of the airport and broke up as it exploded into flames.
 Six of the passengers were thrown clear of the wreckage, but everyone else on board was killed.
 Among the dead was the Chinese aircraft designer Huang Zhiqian, who was chief designer of the fighter jet Shenyang J-8.